-- After compiling information from weather authorities, state and local officials, and other school districts, our Executive Director, Jeremy Chiappetta, makes a call morning-of, by 6am and earlier if possible.
-This sometimes involves Jeremy, Mike, and others driving from school to school at 4 or 5 in the morning.
+- After compiling information from weather authorities, state and local officials, and other school districts, our Chief Executive Officer, Jeremy Chiappetta, makes a decision morning-of by 6 a.m. or earlier, if possible.
+Often times, Jeremy and our Chief Operating Officer, Michael DeMatteo, drive from school to school at 4:00 or 5:00 in the morning to access driving conditions.

-- School closures and/or delays will first be communicated on Jeremy’s Twitter account – @chiachess.
-Shortly thereafter, the information will be shared on BVP’s social media accounts, ParentSquare, and via BVP_All Emails.
+- School closures and/or delays will first be communicated on Jeremy’s Twitter account (twitter.com/chiachess).
+Very shortly thereafter, the information will be shared on BVP’s social media accounts, ParentSquare, and via BVP_All emails (for staff).

 4. Our goals are always 1) to keep scholars, staff, and families safe and 2) to respect the sanctity and the routine of the school day.